Photo © 2019 Kenneth Camara

 ABOUT THE ARTIST

-As a liturgical musician, Paulo works as Assistant Director of Music at St. Aedan's: The Saint Peter's University Church in Jersey City, NJ, and also also leads music at the young adult Mass at the Church of the Epiphany in Gramercy, Manhattan.
-His work is published by Oregon Catholic Press (OCP), one of the largest publishers of liturgical music in the United States; and he has received commissions to write two Masses: Saint Peter's Mass for Saint Peter's University in Jersey City, NJ in 2015, and Saint Jarlath's Mass for St. Jarlath Catholic Church in Oakland, CA, in 2019.
-He also continues to write and arrange songs for Hangad, a vocal group under the Jesuit Music Ministry in Manila with which he sang for Masses, performed for concerts, and recorded studio albums with for 17 years, from his freshman year in Ateneo up to his move to Boston.
+As a liturgical composer, Paulo's composition "Still We Sing Alleuia" was named Song of the Year by the Association of Catholic Publishers in their 2021 Excellence in Publishing Awards.
+"Still We Sing Alleluia" and other works by Paulo are published by Oregon Catholic Press (OCP), one of the largest publishers of liturgical music in the United States.
+He has received commissions to write two Masses: Saint Peter's Mass for Saint Peter's University in Jersey City, NJ in 2015, and Saint Jarlath's Mass for St. Jarlath Catholic Church in Oakland, CA, in 2019.
+Paulo works as Assistant Director of Music at St. Aedan's: The Saint Peter's University Church in Jersey City, NJ, and also also leads music at the Sunday evening young adult Mass at the Church of the Epiphany in Manhattan.
+He also continues to write and arrange songs for Hangad, the award-winning vocal group under the Jesuit Music Ministry in Manila with which he sang for Masses, performed for concerts, and recorded studio albums with for 17 years, before he moved to Boston.

-Paulo lives in Jersey City with his husband Jeremy.
+Paulo lives in Jersey City, NJ with his husband Jeremy.

 Photo © 2018 Joseph Legáspi